WeisongZhao/Sparse-SIM/README.md

 # License
-This software and corresponding methods can only be used for **non-commercial** use, and they are under GNU General Public License as published by the Free Software Foundation, version 3 of the license.
+This software and corresponding methods can only be used for **non-commercial** use, and they are under Open Data Commons Open Database License v1.0.

 <p align='center'>
   <img src='./sources/HIT.jpg' width='240'/>